thomas-melville/myNotes/General/Career_Development/Angular.md

 ng-disabled     based on the condition disable a button

+ncy-breadcrumb  ask for the state chain from the breadcrumb service

 .... so many mores....

 there are also custom directives which have been open sourced for your use